 The Intermediate Bucket

-The Intermediate Bucket is designed to provide income and growth for the five to fifteen retirement years after your Immediate bucket term.
-This bucket should be composed of more conservative investments, such as bonds or dividend-paying stocks.
-These offer a balance of income and potential capital appreciation.
-The assets in this bucket are intended to be less volatile than those in the long-term bucket but still provide higher returns than the short-term bucket.
+The Intermediate Bucket, depending on your risk tolerance, should consist of a few more years of living expenses and be optimized to more or less keep up with inflation via income payments and modest growth.
+The assets in this bucket are intended to be less volatile than those in The Long-term Bucket, but still provide higher returns than The Immediate Bucket, such as longer-term bonds or dividend-paying stocks.
 This strategy allows you to maintain a comfortable lifestyle while keeping up with inflation and preserving your wealth.

 The Long-term Bucket